-Note: Funding amounts in this table include both federal and nonfederal funds, including matching funds. a The MPO has not yet allocated funding in Community Transportation/Parking/Clean Air and Mobility Program to specific projects.
+Note: Funding amounts in this table include both federal and nonfederal funds, including matching funds. a The MPO has allocated \$4 million for the Community Transportation/Parking/Clean Air and Mobility Program in the EEYs 2019-23 TIP, but has not yet allocated it to specific projects.

-&lt;sup>b Project 606051, Reconstruction of Union Street (Route 139) in Holbrook will also receive \$1,527,250 in federal earmark funds (not shown in this table), and Project 606453, Improvements on Boylston Street in Boston will also receive \$507,874 in federal earmark funds for design (not shown in this table).
+Program in the FFYs 2019-23 TIP, but has not yet allocated it to specific projects. b The Union Street (Route 139) project in Holbrook will also receive \$1,527,250 in federal earmark funds (not shown in this table), and the Boylston Street project in Boston will also receive \$507,874 in federal earmark funds for design (not shown in this table).